-Poached Eggs are easy to make and are better for you than fried eggs.
-This easy recipe tells you how to do it two ways.
+Poached Eggs are easy to make, and they’re better for you than fried eggs.
+If you can simmer water, you can make delicious poached eggs.
+This easy recipe provides instructions for how to poach eggs two ways.

 How to Make Poached Eggs